TheConstructRIT/Machine-Swipe-System/docs/DesignDoc.md

 - The system should be maintain on The Construct @ RIT's GitHub account.
 - The system should be written in Python 3.
 - The system must use The Construct @ RIT's database system.

+## Hardware Configuration
+This section will be written later.
+The wiring of the GPIO pins still needs to be turned into a diagram.

 ## Architecture and Design
 All diagrams shown were made in [draw.io](draw.io), and are stored